juliusoh/lfz-full-stack-lessons/exercises/postgres-database/README.md

 Relational databases store data in **relations**, commonly referred to as **tables**.
 A table is a list of **rows** each having the same set of **attributes**.
 For example, all students in a `"students"` table could have `"firstName"`, `"lastName"`, and `"dateOfBirth"` attributes.
 Attributes are commonly referred to as **columns**.
 You might visualize a database table as a sort of spreadsheet where each row is a record in that spreadsheet.
 At the end of this exercises you'll get to see a visual representation of data in database tables.
 Come back and re-read this once you get to the end!

 A collection of **tables** is called a **schema**.
 A **schema** defines how the data in a relational database should be organized.
-In relational databases, you typically have to define your schema up front and the database server will make sure that any data coming in conforms to that schema.
+In relational databases, you typically have to define your schema up front and the database server will make sure that any data being written to the database conforms to that schema.

 ### Exercise